JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 I asked my roommate to test one of the puzzles for me and he quickly spotted a pattern I hadn’t.
-I was so focused on how I expected the puzzle to be solved that I didn’t notice some recurring patterns.
+I was so focused on how I expected the puzzle to be solved that I didn’t notice some recurring structure.
 In this case, {4,6,8}, {2,7,9}, and {1,3,5} always appeared contiguously in rows.
 In additon to that, {4,5,9}, {3,7,8}, and {1,2,6} always appear contiguously in columns.
 In fact, there are only 3 distinct 3x3 blocks in this solution.